Tissue sampling, processing and staining

 Table 2.
 Weak organic acids

-Electrolytic decalcification - this method involves placing the bone in an acid decalcifier and attaching it to an electrode through which current is applied.
+This method involves placing the bone in an acid decalcifying solution and attaching it to an electrode through which current is applied.

 Determination of end point of decalcification